solidjs/solid-router/README.md

 Solid Router allows you to configure your routes using JSX:

-1. Add each route to a `<Router>` using the `Route` component, specifying a path and an element or component to render when the user navigates to that path.
+1. Add each route to a `<Router>` using the `Route` component, specifying a path and a component to render when the user navigates to that path.

 ```jsx
 import { render } from "solid-js/web";